Effective August 14, 2023, Supersede Date: JULY 1, 2023

 Visitors between the ages of 13 and 18 must obtain permission from their parents or guardian before registering on this website, sending any personally identifiable information, participating in online discussions, or submitting content to this website.

-Any healthcare provider who desires to see their data, know how their data is being used, or desires that their data be updated or deleted (also called the Right to Be Forgotten), can do so by contacting our data protection officer by email providing your name and the nature of your request.
-Such requests will be met typically within 15 business days, but in no case greater than one month.
+Any person who desires to see their data, know how their data is being used, or desires that their data is updated or deleted (i.e. the “Right to Be Forgotten”), can do so by contacting our Data Protection Officer via email providing your name and the nature of your request.
+Such requests will be met to the best of our ability, typically within 15 business days, but in no case greater than one month.

 3265 Lexington Avenue S, Eagan, MN 55121